All Children - All Families: About the Project

 Why All Children - All Families?

-A disproportionately high number of LGBT youth are in foster care, many having been abandoned by their families due to their sexual orientation, gender identity or gender expression.
+A disproportionately high number of LGBTQ youth are in foster care, many having been abandoned by their families due to their sexual orientation, gender identity or gender expression.
 These youth continue to struggle as they enter the child welfare system, where agency staff members often lack the skills and knowledge to provide them with the services they need and deserve.

 Participating in All Children - All Families

 The All Children - All Families participation process is outlined here.
 Agency staff work with All Children - All Families staff members and expert advisers to evaluate and update their policies as needed, working toward ten Benchmarks of LGBTQ Cultural Competency.
 When an agency achieves each of the benchmarks, it is designated a "Leader in Supporting and Serving LGBTQ Youth and Families" and awarded the All Children - All Families Seal of Recognition.
 This seal can be used in the agency's outreach and recruitment efforts to send a clear, welcoming message to LGBTQ clients.

 - How to Participate

 - View list of participating agencies